COVID-19 - Homeless self-assessment and advice

 They may need a different type of response from local services.
 Housing option officers often work alongside community safety, and the local community policing team, to manage these cases.

-Further resources for rough sleeping like Crisis and Shelter are available in the Related Content section.
+Further resources for rough sleeping like Crisis and Shelter are available.

 Severe weather provision for rough sleepers